iterative/cml/README.md

 - **No additional services.** Build your own ML platform using GitLab, Bitbucket, or GitHub.
 Optionally, use
-  [cloud storage](#configuring-cloud-storage-providers) as well as either self-hosted or cloud runners (such as AWS EC2, Azure, or GCP).
+  [cloud storage](#configuring-cloud-storage-providers) as well as either self-hosted or cloud runners (such as AWS EC2 or Azure).
 No databases, services or complex setup needed.

 :question: Need help?
 Just want to chat about continuous integration for ML?